Welcome to today's edition of the Rush 24-7 podcast.

 But I want to prove here something else.

-I want to prove that we members of the vast right wing conspiracy are above the superficialness of her outward appearance.
+I want to prove that we members of the vast right-wing conspiracy are above the superficialness of her outward appearance.

-Let's take a look, ladies and gentlemen, if you will with me.
+Let's take a look, ladies and gentlemen.

-Let's, since I started this, let me close the loop on this.
+If you will with me, since I started this, let me close the loop on this.

 Let us take a look at how Mrs. Clinton really looks.

-When she launches those personal attack ads against Barack Obama.
+Mrs. Clinton looks desperate when she launches those personal attack ads against Barack Obama.

-When she has to rely on Bull Clinton to campaign so much for her.
+Mrs. Clinton really looks lost when she has to rely on Bull Clinton to campaign so much for her.

 Mrs. Clinton looks foolish when Bull Clinton loses his temper campaigning for her and personally attacking Obama and then blowing up at reporters.

-Well, there may be one in Washington recently.
+Well, there may be one in Washington recently, but they're all named for Martin Luther King.

 She looks ridiculous.

-Mrs. Clinton looks actually looks spiteful when she says that she can't win South Carolina because of all those blacks.
+Mrs. Clinton looks, actually looks spiteful when she says that she can't win South Carolina because of all those blacks.

-And Mrs. Clinton actually and really looks silly, resorting to crying about how hard American life is for female candidates, and thinking that's a serious argument for electing her president.
+And Mrs. Clinton actually and really looks silly, resorting to crying about how hard American life is for female candidates and thinking that's a serious argument for electing her president.

 What we owe her because she's a woman.